yousif-zues-wm/temperature_converter/readme.md

 ## Setup

+- Fork and clone this repo to your computer.
-- Copy the startup code in this repo's `temp_converter.js` file into a new .js file on your computer.
+- Open this repo's `temp_converter.js` file.

 or

-- If you're comfortable with git, clone this repo to your computer: `$ git clone git@github.com:ga-dc/temperature_converter.git`
+- In your inclass folder, create a file for this exercise: `touch temp_converter.js`
+- Copy the code found in this repo's `temp_converter.js` file into the file on your computer.

 ## PART 1